shaneiadt/Ramblings/pages/2021/dev-tools-tips.md

   - Blog
 tags:
   - Chrome Dev Tools
+summary: "Here's a short list of tips you can try out when debugging in Chrome Dev Tools that might (hopefully) make your life a little easier 😀"
 ---

-Here's a short list of tips you can try out when debugging in Chrome Dev Tools that might (hopefully) make your life a little easier :smile:
+Here's a short list of tips you can try out when debugging in Chrome Dev Tools that might (hopefully) make your life a little easier 😀

 ## CSS Overview